FAQ Year 3-13

 The dates are determined by Bournemouth BCP Council and you can contact them and speak with the Admissions Service at the Town Hall to find out exactly when “late” or “very late” documents will be considered.

-WHAT HAPPENS AFTER I HAVE RETURNED MY APPEAL FORM?
+WHAT HAPPENS AFTER I SUBMIT MY APPEAL?

-WHAT HAPPENDS AT THE APPEAL HEARING?
+WHAT HAPPENS AT THE APPEAL HEARING?

 The Panel comprises three trained unpaid members of the public (one or two of whom who may have had experience in the area of education) but none of whom have any connection with the school or the Council.